BruceHanzi/PyMysqlConnectorTool/README.md

 By creating an autorun.txt file in the ./pymysqlconnector folder, you can auto-run the code when you open this console app.
 You can choose to run it or not.

+### Port Selection

+**First Updated In Beta 24.10.3.23**

+By writing port at line 2 in the infos.txt from ./pymysqlconnector folder, you can choose your port and server easier than ever.

 ## Troubleshooting

 ### Common Errors